cs-24-sw-3-01/typst-documents/report/chapters/introduction.typ

 #todo[Vi skal have skrevet en sektion omkring rollefordelingen mellem SAP og KMD, a.k.a. en detaljeret beskrivelse af SAP og hvordan det bruges. - Marc (Asger note)]

-== KMD Pre-Meeting Insights: Current System Challenges During the initial meeting with KMD representatives Dion and Mats, valuable context for understanding KMDFerieplan’s limitations for solution planning was provided.
-It was noted that KMDFerieplan was developed over a decade ago, and that while it initially included functionalities such as automatic synchronization with the Microsoft Office Calendar, this integration was lost after KMD upgraded to SAP S/4HANA.
+== KMD Pre-Meeting Insights: Current System Challenges Valuable context for understanding KMDFerieplan’s limitations for solution planning was provided during the initial meeting with KMD representatives Dion and Mats.
+It was noted that KMDFerieplan was developed over a decade ago, and that while it initially included functionalities such as automatic synchronization with the earlier SAP version, this integration was lost after KMD upgraded to SAP S/4HANA.
 Dion also emphasized the system’s challenges, describing its design and interface as outdated and not user-friendly.
 They emphasized the need for a solution that tackles these issues by providing a more intuitive user experience and that it is compatible with KMD’s newer SAP environment.

 == Holiday Rules